After about sixty vocal and instrumental works from instrumental soloist to full orchestra, Jean-Claude Wolff, contemporary composer,

 Andre Jolivet, Maurice Ohana, Henri Dutilleux, Michel Philippot and

-In 1972, studies with Jean-Etienne Marie made him discover
+In 1972 he studied with Jean-Etienne Marie who made him discover

 a "listening like electroacoustic of the instrumental music".